-Category Metro's 2035 Performance Tualatin TSP Performance Tualatin System Tualatin TSP projects that Congestion By 2035, reduce vehicle hours of delay (VHD) per person by 10 percent compared to 2005 On Washington County and ODOT owned roads the v/c is less than or equal to 0.99 On City roads, LOS D or E depending on the road In downtown Tualatin (a Metro designated Town Center) - 2-hour peak hour standards: Analysis shows two intersections not meeting standards (SW Teton Ave/SW Tualatin Road, and SW Martinazzi Ave/SW Sagert) which increased to 11 intersections in the future conditions analysis Roadway capacity and intersection optimization projects improve traffic flow and help maintain future congestion within the existing standards.
+Policy and Code Language Tualatin TSP February 2013 Category Metro's 2035 Performance Metrics Tualatin TSP Performance Measure Tualatin System Deficiencies Tualatin TSP projects that address the deficiencies Congestion By 2035, reduce vehicle hours of delay (VHD) per person by 10 percent compared to 2005 On Washington County and ODOT owned roads the v/c is less than or equal to 0.99 On City roads, LOS D or E depending on the road In downtown Tualatin (a Metro designated Town Center) - 2-hour peak hour standards: Analysis shows two intersections not meeting standards (SW Teton Ave/SW Tualatin Road, and SW Martinazzi Ave/SW Sagert) which increased to 11 intersections in the future conditions analysis Roadway capacity and intersection optimization projects improve traffic flow and help maintain future congestion within the existing standards.
 Additionally, the TDM/TSM programs, increased transit, and more complete bicycle and pedestrian network will help reduce vehicle demand on roads within Tualatin.
 First peak hour the v/c is less than or equal to 1.1 Second peak hour the v/c is less than or equal to 0.99 The preferred system of transportation improvements meets the relevant requirements for Town Centers.

-Category Metro's 2035 Performance Tualatin TSP Performance Tualatin System Tualatin TSP projects that Freight Reliability By 2035, reduce vehicle hours of delay truck trip by 10 percent compared to 2005 Reduce vehicle delay for truck trips on identified truck routes Improve reliability for truck trips on identified truck routes A number of freight routes within the City experience delay currently, including the roads around the downtown core (SW Tualatin-Sherwood Road, SW Boones Ferry Road, and SW Martinazzi Avenue).
-Travel times during the afternoon peak hour are not predictable, and delay can vary from day to day, increasing transportation costs for businesses that rely on Optimizing signal timing on regional roadways, encouraging off-peak travel on both SW Herman Road, and SW Tualatin-Sherwood Road help reduce truck delay.
-Capacity projects on Tualatin- Sherwood Road, sections of Avery, Teton, Herman, Myslony, and others, as well as turn lane, intersection configurations, and coordinated signals at specific locations help reduce vehicle hours of delay. shipping.
+Tualatin TSP February 2013 Policy and Code Language Category Metro's 2035 Performance Metrics Tualatin TSP Performance Measure Tualatin System Deficiencies Tualatin TSP projects that address the deficiencies Freight Reliability By 2035, reduce vehicle hours of delay truck trip by 10 percent compared to 2005 Reduce vehicle delay for truck trips on identified truck routes Improve reliability for truck trips on identified truck routes A number of freight routes within the City experience delay currently, including the roads around the downtown core (SW Tualatin-Sherwood Road, SW Boones Ferry Road, and SW Martinazzi Avenue).
+Travel times during the afternoon peak hour are not predictable, and delay can vary from day to day, increasing transportation costs for businesses that rely on shipping.
+Optimizing signal timing on regional roadways, encouraging off-peak travel on both SW Herman Road, and SW Tualatin-Sherwood Road help reduce truck delay.
+Capacity projects on Tualatin-Sherwood Road, sections of Avery, Teton, Herman, Myslony, and others, as well as turn lane, intersection configurations, and coordinated signals at specific locations help reduce vehicle hours of delay.